aquaMetrics/macroinvertebrateMetrics/README.md

 # aquaMetrics package

-An R package to calculate aquatic metrics
+An R package to calculate macroinverebrate metrics

 In R: Install the development version from GitHub:
 ``install.packages("devtools")``